algorandfoundation/ARCs/ARCs/arc-000N.md

 ### Validate

 With the Populated bytecode, the contract may call Sha512_265("Program"||populated_bytecode) to produce the expected Address.
 If the Address in the transaction matches the address produced, the contract is considered valid we know it is an instance of the Template.

 ## Rationale

-The design for this ARC was inspired by the need to allow additional storage for a smart contract or compute ops offloaded to a Smart Signature that requires no state to execute.
+The design for this ARC was inspired by the need to safely allow additional storage for a smart contract or offload compute from a Smart Contract to a Smart Signature.

-// TODO

-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

 ## Backwards Compatibility